gregsaun/BearExxa-V2/doc/design_goals.md

 We took care of using appropriate teeth numbers to have a smooth rotation and to reduce the wear on the teeth (e.g. coprime number of teeth, hardened teeth, large surface of contact).
 We believe that the print quality should be the same even after many hours of use!

-The custom motor has enough torque to not make the motor's steps more visible when the pressure increases in the hotend due non-optimal settings or other small issues (wider extrusion, partial clog, too high flow rate, ...).
+The custom motor has enough torque to not make the motor's steps more visible when the pressure increases in the hotend due to non-optimal settings or other small issues (wider extrusion, partial clog, too high flow rate, ...).
 This custom motor has a very concentric gear that will reduce variations in the rotation.
 For the final release we are also planning to use the all in one piece Bondtech shaft and hobb gear (IDGA) to once again reduce the variations.

 All those features **improve the so called "moiré pattern" (also called basket wave or wood grain pattern)** or, in other words, the repetitive extrusion artifacts.